UWCNuclear/UbuntuSetUp/README.md

     tar -xzvf root_v6.22.08.Linux-ubuntu20-x86_64-gcc9.3.tar.gz

 Step 4.
-Using emacs, add the line "source root/bin/thisroot.sh" to your /home/.bashrc file
+Using emacs, add the line "source root/bin/thisroot.sh" to your .bashrc file in your home directory (~/.bashrc)

 Step 5.
 Type in the terminal:

-    source .bashrc
+    source ~/.bashrc

 *Easy test*: Type "root" in the terminal and press "Enter", then "2+2" and press "Enter", then ".q" to quit.